VLOOKUP with Text

 VLOOKUP Requires Exact Number Format

-For example, look at the below data to apply VLOOKUP function.
+For example, look at the below data to apply the VLOOKUP function.

-From Table 1 we need to apply VLOOKUP function to get the revenue column to result in Table 2.
+From Table 1, we need to apply the VLOOKUP function to get the revenue column to result in Table 2.

 So, apply the VLOOKUP function in table 2.